owl-project/owl/README.md

 v1.1 - Switched to "modern cmake" technology (kudos lpisha)
 ----------------------------------------------------------------------

+*1.1.1*: various fixes for the 'modern cmake' version, with a pretty big re-vamp of the entire build system. projects using owl as a submodule need to update how they use cmake accordingly; pls consult the samples for how to cleanly do that.

-*1.0.0*: first release with louis pisha's 'modern cmake' version of the build system.
+*1.1.0*: first release with louis pisha's 'modern cmake' version of the build system.
 	Also includes several new samples, including the voxel renderer from the "ray tracing gems2" article.